Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

 We conclude that any algorithm that can solve the \textsc{Diameter} problem on the graph construction `Diamond' in the AL model in $p$ passes, must use $\Omega(n/p)$ bits of memory by Proposition~\ref{prop:DisjReduction}. \end{proof}

 The following follows from Theorem~\ref{thm:Diamond} by observing properties of the `Diamond' construction.

-\begin{restatable}{corollary}{DiamondResults} Any streaming algorithm for \textsc{Diameter} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory, even even on graphs for which the algorithm is given a \begin{enumerate}[noitemsep] \item Deletion Set to a path of size at least 2, \item Deletion Set to an interval graph of size at least 2. \end{enumerate} \end{restatable} \begin{proof} The corollary follows from Theorem~\ref{thm:Diamond}, together with observing that `Diamond' is a path when we remove $\{a,b\}$. \end{proof}
+\begin{restatable}{corollary}{DiamondResults} Any streaming algorithm for \textsc{Diameter} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory, even on graphs for which the algorithm is given a Deletion Set to a path of size at least 2. \end{restatable} \begin{proof} The corollary follows from Theorem~\ref{thm:Diamond}, together with observing that `Diamond' is a path when we remove $\{a,b\}$. \end{proof}

 Next we show that the \textsc{Diameter} problem in the AL model is hard on split graphs.